 How to create Twitter RSS feeds

 The tool allows you to create a feed based on a particular user, or a feed based on search terms or hashtags.
-This is quite useful for business user who want to keep track of trends or mentions of their brand.
+This is quite useful for business users who want to keep track of trends or mentions of their brand.
 To do this simply enter the Twitter-handle in the field labeled “Add user”.